ONSdigital/csvcubed/external-docs/docs/guides/configuration/qube-config/measure-definitions.md

    }
 ```

-Defining a measure in an observation column, using an existing measure definition and overwriting the label:
+Defining a measure in an observations column, using an existing measure definition and overwriting the label:

 ```json
    "Exports": {